Anthropology

 Whatever your transfer destination, we'll work to make sure your credits move easily.
 That's why we're experts at it.
 We've worked out specific transfer agreements with many four-year colleges and universities.

 While MCC does not offer a degree in this field, these lower division (freshman/sophomore level) courses move with you to a four-year college or university.
 Depending on your chosen major may apply toward your degree or as an elective.
-Check with your transfer school and your MCC academic advisor for the most accurate and timely transfer information.
+Check with your transfer school and your Student Success Advisor for the most accurate and timely transfer information.

 The following courses are part of Missouri's Core-42 Transfer Library: ANTH 100 and ANTH 110 and will transfer to any public college or university in the state.